 This is a two bytes data for every Squaresoft sample excluding Final Fantasy 4.
 However, even if the data is 4 bytes in this case first two bytes are always 00 00.
 It's easy to presume a loop start point would not give different results in different games but I have not studied every Squaresoft sound engines.
-I think a loop point AABB will restart the sample when we reach offset BBAA of the sample.
+I think a loop point AABB will loop the end of sample when we reach offset BBAA to sustain notes.